opensbli/opensbli/README.md

 ## Contact
 If you wish to report a bug with the software, please contact [Satya P Jammy](mailto:S.P.Jammy@soton.ac.uk) or [Christian T. Jacobs](mailto:C.T.Jacobs@soton.ac.uk).

-## Known issues
-* (13/01/2016) The iteration range does not work properly for re-evaluation version - this is modified but will be updated in the next push
-* Fixed by (13/01/2016): Fortran serial version, adding reevaluation or storage of derivatives and race condition errors while running on GPU's or Shared memory architectures are fixed